 Student Progress Tracking

 With the Retention Center, instructors can set up rules to monitor student performance indicators, such as the student's last login, incomplete assignments, and overall participation.
-This lets instructors quickly determine who is struggling in the class and reach out to improve performance before it becomes a deeper problem.
+This lets instructors quickly determine who struggles in the class and reach out to improve performance before it becomes a deeper problem.

 Students can also monitor their own performance and take proactive steps to stay on top of coursework.
 For instance, Blackboard's calendar lets users set up deadline reminders that send alerts for upcoming due dates.
-The Global Navigation menu also allows users to manage notifications for each course, such as electing to receive mobile notifications for course announcements and upcoming test dates.
+The Activity Stream also allows users to manage notifications for each course, such as electing to receive notifications for performance alerts, grades, and activities.

 Flexible Communication Options